lee-joanne/yakker-frontend/README.md

 - Users are successfully able to delete their comments and edit their comments.
 - Only authors of the comment can view the icons where they can edit or delete.
 - Deleted comments are deleted immediately.
 - Edited comments are pre-populated with the comment content.
+Edited changes will show immediately after saving.

 **Follower Tests**